InteractiveAdvertisingBureau/Open-Measurement-ReferenceApp-iOS/README.md

 # Open Measurement Reference App for iOS

+## IMPORTANT NOTE - 4/2/2020
+With the release of Open Measurement iOS SDK 1.3.2, the reference app source code is included with downloadable SDK binaries located at (https://tools.iab.techlab.com/omsdk).
+This repository is no longer updated.

 ## Overview

 A sample iOS application in Swift built to showcase OM SDK integration.